drascom/ollama_metrics_dashboard/README.md

-# Please do not use yet !
-It is not ready i am updating constantly.
+# Not working at Mac OS yet only debian/ubuntu